alla-kartunen/petclinic-tests/readme.md

 ### About test project

 The aim of the test project was to study the test's interaction with databases, using **JDBC template** and **Data-Driven** testing.
 There was no aim to covering the whole project with tests.
+Over time, the project became a sandbox for refactoring, demonstrating the capabilities of test automation.

 ### Test project's stack: